Artificial intelligence marketing: Ethics and algorithmic biases

+Ethics and misrepresentation

+In March 2024, the SEC charged Delphia (USA) Inc. and Global Predictions Inc. for using false claims about their AI capabilities in marketing materials, highlighting the ethical challenges of AI marketing.
+Misleading AI marketing practices, such as "AI washing", undermine consumer trust and damage brand reputation.
+Research shows that leveraging data-driven approaches, including analyzing corporate disclosures and AI engagement metrics, improves the transparency and reliability of AI-powered marketing strategies.

 Collect, reason, act

-Artificial intelligence marketing principles are based on the perception-reasoning-action cycle found in cognitive science.
+AI marketing principles are based on the perception-reasoning-action cycle found in cognitive science.
 In the context of marketing, this cycle is adapted to form the collect, reason and act cycle.

 Collect

-This term relates to all activities which aim to capture customer or prospect data, for example on social media platforms, where the platform will measure the duration of time a post was viewed.
+This term relates to all activities which aim to capture customer or prospect data; for example on social media platforms, where the platform will measure the duration of time a post was viewed.
 Whether taken online or offline, this data is then saved into customer or prospect databases.

 Reason

 This is the stage where data is transformed into information and, eventually, intelligence or insight.
 This is the phase where artificial intelligence and machine learning in particular play a key role.

 Act

 With the intelligence gathered in the reason stage, one can then act.
 In the context of marketing, an act would be an attempt to influence a prospect or customer purchase decision using an incentive driven message.

 In an unsupervised model, the machine in question would take the decision and act according to the information it received in the collect stage.